Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 - In most of the languages the plural is different depending on animacy---e.g. in Menominee, animate plurals have the suffix {{{inex '‑ak' 'mez'}}} and inanimate plurals have the suffix {{{inex '-an' 'mez'}}} ({{{inex 'āmōw' 'mez'}}} {{{tln 'bee' 'mez'}}}, {{{inex 'āmōw**ak**' 'mez'}}} {{{tln 'bees'}}}; {{{inex 'mēn' 'mez'}}} {{{tln 'blueberry'}}}, {{{inex 'mēn**an**' 'mez'}}} {{{tln 'blueberries'}}}).

-- In a few of the languages (and in the hypothetical proto-language) the singular also has different suffixes depending on animacy.
+- In a few of the languages, e.g. Miami-Illinois (and in the hypothetical proto-language), the singular also has different suffixes depending on animacy.

 - Verbs agree with subjects or objects in animacy; see next section.